Priorities for Chili & Monroe County

 • Community gardens are a proven way for households within food deserts to take charge of their health and create their own fresh and affordable produce.
 More than that, they allow neighborhoods to flourish around growing something that will last for generations!
 Marvin Stepherson is committed to the establishment of more community gardens throughout the Chili area – especially where there is limited access to fresh produce – in order to make certain everyone has access to healthy meals.

-Urban/Suburban Food Deserts
+Urban/Suburban Food Insecurity

 Passionate about these priorities?
 Volunteer with us!